The Summer Program

 Academics

-Students take four grade-appropriate classes in the following areas: mathematics, literature and composition, the natural sciences, foreign languages and either SAT preparation, Study Skills, or Introduction to Research Methods.
-All UB classes help students develop the skills necessary for success in higher education.
+Students take grade-appropriate classes in Mathematics, Literature and Composition, Lab Sciences, Foreign Languages, and Success Studies (featuring study skills, academic research, SAT/ACT prep, and financial literacy)/ All UB classes help students get a "jump start" on their fall High School courses while developing the skills necessary for success in higher education.
 At UNH UB, our classes are small and students get plenty of one-on-one attention.
 Courses tend to be hands-on and experiential.
 Furthermore, UB classes are designed to inspire excitement about academics and to give students a head start on their upcoming academic year.

-Here are two examples of our class syllabi from last summer: Senior Seminar & Chemistry.
+Here are two examples of our class syllabi from last summer: Senior Seminar & Pre-Calculus.

 Residential Life

-The summer program gives students a taste of what it's like to live in a residence hall, have a roommate and attend classes in university buildings.
-UNH UB has its own residence hall where the 90 students and 12 residential staff members live during the summer program.
-UB students eat at Holloway Commons, (a UNH dining facility), where the food is excellent, varied, and nutritious.
+The summer program gives students a taste of what it's like to live in a residence hall, have a roommate, and attend classes in university buildings.
+UNH UB has its own residence hall where the 75 students and 12 residential staff members live during the summer academy.
+Students participate in leadership challenges, "options" that simulate college clubs and activities, and participate in career and college exploration trips.
+UB students eat at Holloway Commons (a UNH dining facility), where the food is excellent, varied, and nutritious.
 On occasion, we have special theme-based dinners, picnics, and barbecues.

 Creative Problem Solving